-Land identified for the development of new housing within the villages' development boundaries will be permitted for principal residence occupancy only, supported by the most effective legallybinding method to ensure principal residence occupancy.
-New housing excludes like-for-like replacement dwellings.
+The development of new housing within the Plan area will be permitted for principal residence occupancy only, supported by the most effective legally-binding method to ensure principal residence occupancy.
+New housing includes like-for-like replacement dwellings.
 Occupiers of homes with a principal residence occupancy condition or obligation are required to keep proof that they are satisfying the condition and produce this to the District Council if required.
 See Section 17, pages 91-94 for more detail.